gabrielsanttana/ecoleta/README.md

 ### 📦 API

-As the web and mobile app use the same API, it's necessary to have an environment variable with the local IP address inside a `.env` file in the backend folder root, in order to make React Native able to call the API locally.
+As the web and mobile app consume the same API, it's necessary to have an environment variable with the local IP address inside a `.env` file in the backend folder root, in order to make React Native able to call the API locally.

 Example: